 Cyber security poses a state-wide risk which needs to be managed as a whole-of-government threat.
 As such, in 2018, the NSW Government published its first ever Cyber Security Incident Emergency Sub Plan (pdf).
 This Sub Plan sits under State Emergency Management Plan (EMPLAN) and is the whole-of-government plan for significant cyber security incidents or crises affecting NSW Government organisations.
 The Cyber Security Incident Emergency Sub Plan aims to protect the NSW Community from potential consequences of a significant cyber security incident or crisis.
 It describes the interaction between the Cyber Security community, business continuity personnel and the emergency management sector to reduce impacts to NSW Government services, assets and infrastructure, coordinate information flow between agencies, and communicate to the public in relation to these events.

 In 2018, the NSW Government commenced implementation of a Domain-based Messaging, Authentication, Reporting and Conformance (DMARC) and brand protection solution across government.
 This ongoing project is crucial to protecting customers of NSW Government services.
-Working with cyber security teams in all clusters, this project will increase the resilience of our government infrastructure by making it harder for cyber criminals to send fake emails and impersonate NSW Government websites.
+Working with cyber security teams in all departments, this project will increase the resilience of our government infrastructure by making it harder for cyber criminals to send fake emails and impersonate NSW Government websites.

 In early 2020, a whole -of-government Capture the Flag (CTF) Cyber Security Team was officially formed in NSW.
 A capture the flag (CTF) contest is a special kind of cybersecurity competition designed to challenge its participants to solve computer security problems and/or capture and defend computer systems.
 NSW's CTF Team (TahSec) was born out of a smaller group established by the former Department of Justice.
-TahSec, now has 14 members representing 3 NSW Government Clusters.
+TahSec, now has 14 members representing 3 NSW Government departments.
 In 2019 the CTF team placed third in Australia and in the top 98th percentile in the entire world.
 In 2021, TahSec is fighting hard to be amongst the best in Australia and to place competitively against global CTF teams.
 The success of TahSec is due to the passion and skills that exist within cyber security professionals within the NSW Government.
 In order to grow our next generation of cyber professional, the NSW Government will support TahSec to compete and train towards future CTF competitions.

 The NSW Government has committed to establishing a Mandatory Notifiable Data Breach scheme intended to improve data handling practices and management of incidences of breaches likely to result in harm by agencies.
 Introduction of a mandatory scheme will improve transparency and accountability of agencies; increase citizen trust in government agency handling of data breach incidents and provide citizens with the information needed to protect themselves following a serious data breach event.
 When implemented the scheme will create requirements for all NSW Government agencies for reporting and notification.
 As the scheme is implemented the Information and Privacy Commission (IPC) will continue to work with relevant areas of NSW government in the implementation of reporting requirements under the scheme to enable citizen rights and elevate agency awareness of and responses to data breach incidents, reporting and notification.